AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 1. Select **Save configured events**.

-You are now set up to develop your App Builder extension
+You are now set up to develop your App Builder extension.